CODE-MNA/football-app-api/README.md

 ## Overview
 A simple extensible JSON API developed using TypeScript, NodeJS (Express).
 Utilized multiple libraries to implement features such as image uploading.
 Dockerized application for easy deployment.

----

-<b>WIP : This application can evolve as an app that manages players and teams for a football game / football app.
-At the moment there is no database and the information that is registered is stored in memory.

----
 ### 🔥 Features
  - Register a new player by specifying role, image and name.
  - Return a list of players.